24/7 Live Call Answering

 Comparative Negligence In Arizona

-In some car accidents, fault isn’t black and white.
+In some car accidents, the fault isn’t black and white.
 Arizona adheres to a comparative negligence rule.
 This means that if you are partially at fault for the accident, your compensation may be reduced by the percentage of your fault.
 For example, if you are deemed 20% at fault for the accident and your damages amount to $10,000, you would only be eligible to receive $8,000 in compensation.

 Minimum Insurance Requirements